Chandu Borde: Contributions in Indian victories

 Borde played a key part in India's first victory over England in the Fourth Test played in Eden Gardens, Kolkata, scoring two half centuries (68 and 61) and taking 3 wickets in the First Test.
-In the next Test in Madras, India won again with Borde taking five wickets.
+In the following Test in Madras, India won again with Borde taking five wickets.

 India's tour of the West Indies in 1961/62 was disappointing, resulting in a 5–0 whitewash.
 Borde had a mediocre series scoring 244 runs at 24.4 and taking only six wickets.
 He followed it with good performances in the next two series (England in India, and Australian tour of India) scoring 383 at 42.55 and taking ten wickets in eight Tests.

 Kiwi pleasure

 New Zealand toured India in 1964/65 and Borde took a liking to the opposition, scoring a century in Brabourne Stadium, Bombay in the Third Test.
 It was one of three centuries in the series.
 He finished with 371 runs at 60.81.
 The series also marked the last time that Borde bowled at international level.
 Borde followed up the successful New Zealand series with another great individual performance in the home series against West Indies scoring two centuries as India lost the three Test series 2–0.